PHOTOGRAPHER | VISUAL STORYTELLER | EDUCATOR

 -

-In 2017, I founded the photography-based nonprofit organization El duende que habita en tu alma to explore the possibilities for visual storytelling to advance social justice within underrepresented communities in my homeland of Puerto Rico.
+In 2017, I founded El duende que habita en tu alma, a photography-based nonprofit dedicated to using visual storytelling to advance social justice in underrepresented communities in my homeland, Puerto Rico.

-This organization is named in tribute to my father.
-The name comes from his letter following my first solo show: “¡Qué fotos preciosas, eh!
+The organization’s name — an homage to my father — comes from a letter he wrote after my first solo exhibition: “¡Qué fotos preciosas, eh!
 Pero ninguna se asemeja a las que pinta el duende que habita en tu alma” [Beautiful photos, eh!
 But none resemble those painted by the duende that inhabits your soul.]